 Step 4 (alternate): Submit CA State Residency Reclassification Application

 If you identify as a DACA recipient or your application for permanent residency has been accepted by USCIS, you can potentially be reclassified as a California Resident.
 Please read the California State Residency Requirements for Community Colleges.
 If you meet the qualifying criteria, gather all documents requested and submit the Residency Reclassification application.

 Log in to Canvas.
 Then click on “CAP: Career and Academic Planning” on the Canvas Dashboard to start.
 You must complete the CAP Session to register for classes.
-This will help you make choices based on your career goal(s) and develop your first semester My Academic Plan (MAP).
+This will help you make choices based on your career goal(s) and develop your first semester Educational Plan.
 Make sure you accept the college terms and conditions in mySierra and submit your transcripts before completing CAP.

 Once you’ve completed your CAP session, be sure to schedule an appointment with a counselor to make sure you’re on the right track to meet your academic and career goals.

 Before you register for classes, you must make an appointment with your counselor to create your first semester MAP.

 You’ll receive an email from mySierra around your time to register that will include FAQs, articles and short how-to videos about class registration, how to add/drop classes, join a waitlist, and more.
 Find the class times and locations that work for you using our Class Schedule.